-TPR, or thermoplastic rubber—also known as TPE (thermoplastic elastomer)—is a class of copolymer materials or a physical mix of materials, such as a plastic and a rubber.
+TPR is a type of injection molding resin that is a class of copolymer materials or a physical mix of materials, such as plastic and rubber.
 TPR materials exhibit certain physical characteristics of both rubbers and plastics, as well as both thermoplastic and elastomeric properties.
-TPRs are well suited to processing via injection molding.
+TPRs are well suited for processing via injection molding.

 - High flexural fatigue resistance

 - Good tear and abrasion resistance